How important is it to check the weather?

 Mathematically, Boyle’s law can be expressed by the equation:

-A graph of the data in the table further illustrates the inverse relationship nature of Boyle’s Law (see Figure below ).
-Volume is plotted on the -axis, with the corresponding pressure on the -axis.
+A graph of the data in the table further illustrates the inverse relationship nature of Boyle’s Law (see Figure below).
+Volume is plotted on the

 This equation can be used to calculate any one of the four quantities if the other three are known.